How doubt and deliberate attention to the world become the raw material for original ideas

 There's a reason this lesson exists in a course about critical thinking: observation and critical thinking are deeply connected.

 Critical thinking requires you to question assumptions.
 But you can only question assumptions you've noticed.
 And noticing assumptions — in a brief, in a category, in a cultural moment — is a function of observation.
+Doubt is what keeps that noticing honest.

 Paul Lavoie's career is a case study in what happens when you combine genuine curiosity about the world with the discipline to pay close attention to it.
 The work that came out of TAXI wasn't clever for cleverness's sake.
 It was connected — to real human behavior, to cultural truths, to the specific texture of how people actually live.